AIBTC Working Group

 Enables sending verified messages from the DAO

-The Onchain Messaging extension (aibtc-onchain-messaging) allows for sending verified messages that are stored as blockchain events.
-This provides a way for the DAO to communicate officially and for users to send messages that can be verified as coming from specific addresses.
+The Onchain Messaging extension (aibtc-onchain-messaging) allows for sending verified messages that are stored as blockchain events (via print).
+This provides a way for the DAO to communicate officially and for any Stacks user (including token holders) to send messages that can be verified as coming from specific addresses.
 Messages are permanently recorded on the blockchain, creating an immutable communication record.

 Key Features

-• Verified Messaging: Messages are cryptographically tied to their sender
+• Verified Messaging: Messages are cryptographically tied to their tx-sender.

-• Large Message Support: Supports messages up to 1MB in size
+• Message Size: Supports messages up to 10,000 ASCII characters.

-• Blockchain Permanence: All messages are stored as blockchain events
+• Blockchain Permanence: All messages are emitted as print events, becoming part of the transaction receipt.

-• Metadata Capture: Records sender, block height, and other contextual data
+• Metadata Capture: Records contract-caller, tx-sender, block height, message length, and DAO/holder status.

 Quick Reference